 The Lower Secondary Science syllabus is a continuation and further development of the Primary Science syllabus.
 It is also a bridge to, and a foundation for, the pursuit of scientific studies at upper secondary levels, where students get to choose which branch of Science (Physics, Chemistry and Biology) they would like to pursue at the end of Secondary 2.

 The curriculum aims to develop students who will become confident and competent in Science through engaging and exciting Science programmes.
-The four-year secondary science curriculum involves:
+The four- or five-year secondary science curriculum involves:

 - Acquisition of knowledge through inquiry-based approach classroom activities, enrichment programmes and workshops;